As an Amazon Associate I earn from qualifying purchases.

 - Cut the meat and fat into chunks that will fit into your meat grinder.
 Combine the salt, sugar and all the dry spices (except for the achiote paste) with the meat and fat, mix well with your hands and chill it until it's almost frozen by putting it in the freezer for an hour or so.

-Take out some hog casings and set in a bowl of very warm water.
-Mix the tequila and ice water with the achiote paste and chill it in the fridge.
+- Take out some hog casings and set in a bowl of very warm water.
+Mix the ice water with the achiote paste and chill it in the fridge.

 - Stuff the sausage into the casings all at once.
 Twist off links by pinching the sausage down and twisting it around several times; do every other link and you will only have to twist in one direction.
 Or you could tie them off with butcher's string.